tayvano/lazarus-bluenoroff-research/hacks-and-thefts/CoinTiger.md

 ### October 11th, 2019 through December 9th, 2019

-1DXbMUZwLea1jiYay1CaCNvYwR3chmVfvf-DefendantProperty23 sent approximately 441.791834 BTC to approximately 14 different accounts at [Huobi-Exchange6](Huobi)
+1DXbMUZwLea1jiYay1CaCNvYwR3chmVfvf-DefendantProperty23 sent approximately 441.791834 BTC to approximately 14 different accounts at Exchange 6 (Huobi)

 Many of these accounts were known to law enforcement as over-the-counter (“OTC”) virtual currency traders acting as money services businesses that convert virtual currency into fiat currency for a profit.